-ENG 011 Writing and Inquiry Support 1 2 0
+ENG 011 Writing and Inquiry Support 1 2 0 2

+Prerequisites None None

+Corequisites: None

 This course is designed to support students in the development of skills necessary for success in ENG 111 by complementing, supporting, and reinforcing ENG 111 Student Learning Outcomes.
-Emphasis is placed on developing a growth mindset, expanding skills for use in active reading and writing processes, recognizing organizational relationships within texts from a variety of genres and formats, and employing appropriate technology when reading and composing texts.
-Upon completion, students should be able to apply active reading strategies to college-level texts and produce unified, well-developed writing using standard written English.
+Emphasis is placed on developing a growth mindset, expanding skills for use in active reading and writing processes, recognizing

-ENG 111 Writing and Inquiry 3 0 0 3

-Prerequisites: None Corequisites: ENG 011

-This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
-Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
-Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.

-ENG 112 Writing/Research in the Disc 3 0 0 3

-This course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
+Prefix No. Course Title Hours Per Week CL LB CLINIC CR organizational relationships within texts from a variety o technology when reading and composing texts.
+Upon co reading strategies to college-level texts and produce unit English. mpletion, stu udents shoul d be able to ap ply active ENG 111Writing and InquiryPrerequisites:NoneCorequisites:ENG 011This course is designed to develop the ability to produce using a recursive process.
+Emphasis includes inquiry, and development, audience awareness, and revision.
+Upon c unified, coherent, well-developed essays using standard llysis, effection ompletion, s ve use of rhe tudents sho torical strategi es, thesis ENG 112Writing/Research in the Disc3003Prerequisites:ENG 111Corequisites:NoneThis course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented writing and research projects.
 Upon completion, students should be able to evaluate and synthesize information from primary and secondary sources using documentation appropriate to various disciplines.

-ENG 125 Creative Writing I 3 0 0 3

-This course is designed to provide students with the opportunity to practice the art of creative writing.
-Emphasis is placed on writing, fiction, poetry, and sketches.
-Upon completion, students should be able to craft and critique their own writing and critique the writing of others.

-ENG 126 Creative Writing II 3 0 0 3

-This course is designed as a workshop approach for advancing imaginative and literary skills.
-Emphasis is placed on the discussion of style, techniques, and challenges for first publications.
-Upon completion, students should be able to submit a piece of their writing for publication.

-ENG 231 American Literature I 3 0 0 3
+ENG 125Creative Writing IPrerequisites:ENG 111Corequisites:NoneThis course is designed to provide students with the oppeEmphasis is placed on writing, fiction, poetry, and sketchcraft and critique their own writing and critique the writi es.
+Upon coi mpletion, stu - ENG 126Creative Writing IIPrerequisites:ENG 125Corequisites:NoneThis course is designed as a workshop approach for advaplaced on the discussion of style, techniques, and challerstudents should be able to submit a piece of their writing nges for first publications - ENG 231American Literature IPrerequisites:ENG 112Corequisites:None 3 0 0 3

-This course covers selected works in American literature from its beginnings to 1865.
+Prefix No. Course Title Hours Per Week CL LB CLINIC CR This course covers selected works in American literature historical background, cultural context, and literary analys completion, students should be able to interpret, analyze, a and cultural contexts. sis of selecte d prose, po etry, and dram a.
+Upon ENG 232 American Literature II Prerequisites: ENG 112, ENG 113, or ENG 114 Corequisites: None 3 0 0 3 This course covers selected works in American literature fr historical background, cultural context, and literary analys completion, students should be able to interpret, analyze, and cultural contexts. sis of selecte ed prose, po petry, and dram a.
+Upon ENG 241British Literature IPrerequisites:ENG 112Corequisites:None 3 0 0 3 This course covers selected works in British literature from its beginnings to the Romantic Period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.

-ENG 232 American Literature II 3 0 0 3

-Prerequisites: ENG 112, ENG 113, or ENG 114

-This course covers selected works in American literature from 1865 to the present.
-Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.

-ENG 241 British Literature I 3 0 0 3

-This course covers selected works in British literature from its beginnings to the Romantic Period.
-Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.

-ENG 242 British Literature II 3 0 0 3
+ENG 242British Literature IIPrerequisites:ENG 112Corequisites:None 3 0 0 3